 In October 2024, the first Depo-Provera brain tumor lawsuit was filed by a woman in California who received injections from 2005 to 2021.
 After developing debilitating headaches and dizziness, she underwent surgery in 2022 to remove a brain tumor.

-As of March 2025, over 70 Depo-Provera claims for meningiomas have been filed, with many being consolidated into a federal multidistrict litigation (MDL).
-Since thousands of women have used Depo-Provera, additional claims are expected to follow.
+As of July 2025, over 550 Depo-Provera claims for meningiomas have been filed, with many being consolidated into a federal multidistrict litigation (MDL).
+Since millions of women have used Depo-Provera, additional claims are expected to follow.

-These lawsuits have been filed against Pfizer Inc., the manufacturer of the shot, as well as associated companies like Pfizer’s former Pharmacia & Upjohn unit and generic distributors Viatris, Greenstone, and Prasco.
+These lawsuits have been filed against Pfizer Inc., the manufacturer of the shot, as well as associated companies like Pfizer’s former Pharmacia & Upjohn unit.

 Hundreds of women have already turned to Sokolove Law for help understanding their legal options and filing a Depo shot claim.
 Don’t miss your chance to take action — get started now with a free case review.